The Lineman Program will move to MCC-Blue River's new BR East building in January 2022. Learn more.

 - January, February, March, and April applicants will attend the April camp.

 Early applications will receive priority status during the review process.
 Applications may continue to be accepted until all seats in the program have been filled for the next summer class.

 Once accepted you will be sized for your climbing belt (that we will furnish) and required to purchase your climbing boots.
 The students will receive a discount from West Coast Boots for this purchase.

-The program, which only starts in the summer, begins with a one-year certificate.
-You can then go on to get an associate's degree for transfer.
-The course is fine-tuned to real-world needs: two utility companies, Kansas City Power & Light and Platte-Clay Electric Cooperative, are on the MCC-BTC advisory board for course content.
+The program, which only starts once a year in the summer, begins with a one-year certificate.
+You can then get an associate's degree (with four additional classes) for transfer.
+The program is fine tuned to meet real-world needs.
+Three utility companies, Evergy (KCPL), Independence Power & Light, and Platte-Clay Electric Cooperative, are on the MCC-BTC advisory board for course content.